avahidi/jdd/README.rst

 * Milner: Milner's scheduler, from BuDDy...

-If you encounter any problems make sure to check out the `Frequently Asked Questions <FAQ.rst>`_.
+If you encounter any problems make sure to check out the `Frequently Asked Questions <docs/FAQ.rst>`_.

 Getting JDD
 -----------